Floydlang/floyd/Docs/Floyd script reference.md

 	};

 Simple but fully functional struct. "f" will be initialized to 0.0f, g will be initialized to 3.1415f.
+	??? also init(f, g) like Swift
+	???
+No default constructor

 ## Constructors
 These are member functions that are named the same as the struct that sets up the initial state of a struct value.
 All member variables are first automatically initialized to default values: either explicitly or using that type's default.
 A constructor overrides these defaults.
 The value does not exist to the rest of the program until the constructor finishes.